bitpay/cordova-plugin-qrscanner/readme.md

 });
 ```

 Cancels the current scan.
 If `QRScanner.prepare()` has not been called, this method performs that setup as well.
+When a scan is canceled, the callback of the canceled `scan()` receives the `SCAN_CANCELED` error.

 ### Show